gamesbook/protograf/docs/source/customised_shapes.rst

       subdivided into four triangular spaces.
 Colors are allocated from the top-most triangle, going clock-wise.

-      The lower example shows what happens when the *slices* property is given a list of **four** colors, plus a *slices_line* and a *slices_stroke*.
+      The lower-most example shows what happens when the *slices* property is given a list of **four** colors, plus a *slices_line* and a *slices_stroke*.
 The *slices_line* is drawn centered in the rectangle, and then the two triangles are created at either end, with quadilaterals forming the top and bottom shapes.
 All lines are drawn with the *slices_stroke* color.

 ===== ======